• Share this on:

 • Select your product or the pesticide that you use in the EU pesticide database to see the list of relevant MRLs.

 • Follow the ongoing reviews of MRLs in the EU to prepare for potential changes in MRLs.
-Another interesting publication is the USDA’s EU Early Alert - Pesticide Review (with several editions per year), which discusses the pesticides that are up for review in the European Union.
+Among the latest comprehensive reviews is Croplife’s EU Pesticide Renewal Monitor (February 2024).
+Another interesting publication is the USDA’s EU Early Alert - Pesticide Review (with several editions per year but no update since March 2023), which discusses the pesticides that are up for review in the European Union.

 • Apply Integrated Pest Management (IPM) to reduce your use of pesticides.
 This is an agricultural pest control strategy that uses natural control practices in addition to chemical spraying.
-See the FAO website for more information about IPM.
+For more information about IPM, see the FAO website.

 • Work closely with farmers to keep full control of the use of pesticides in your raw materials.
 Engage plant protection experts who can guide and advise farmers on the sustainable use of pesticides.

-• Check with your buyers if they have additional requirements on MRLs and pesticide use.
+• Check with your buyers if they have additional requirements for MRLs and pesticide use.

 Control of contaminants

 Food contaminants are substances that have not been added to food intentionally.
-These may be present in grains, pulses and oilseeds as a result of the various stages of production, packaging, transport or storage, or environmental contamination.
+These may infect grains, pulses and oilseeds during the various stages of production, packaging, transport or storage.
 Contaminants can pose a health risk to consumers.
 To minimise these risks, the EU has set maximum levels for certain contaminants in foodstuffs.

 Mycotoxins

-More than 50% of all issues reported in the RASFF database in 2022 were due to mycotoxins.
+Almost 40% of all issues reported in the RASFF database in 2022 were due to mycotoxins, and in 2023 the share remained high although substantially lower, at 20%.
 Mycotoxins are toxic compounds that are produced naturally by types of mould.
 The most common mycotoxins in grains, pulses and oilseeds are aflatoxins and ochratoxin A. Aflatoxin contamination is particularly common in groundnuts, followed by rice.
 Ochratoxin A mainly appears in rice.

-To protect consumers, the EU has set aflatoxins and ochratoxin A limits for specific grains, pulses and oilseed.
+To protect consumers, the EU has set aflatoxins and ochratoxin A limits for specific grains, pulses and oilseeds.

-Table 3: Aflatoxin limits for specific grains, pulses and oilseeds (as of January 2023)
+Table 3: Mycotoxin limits for specific grains, pulses and oilseeds

 8 for B1